simbo1905/thinbus-srp-js/README.md

 session key from the thinbus object and destroy the thinbus object as discussed above.
 The typical way to do this is to put the session key into browser local session storage.
 Then you can unload the login page then load a main landing page that collects the session key from storage.

+**Note** You don't have to use AJAX for SRP.
+It is used in the examples to hide the fact that with SRP you need an additional round-trip to the server to generate a challenge using the users verifier.
+You can avoid using AJAX by splitting the username and password fields across two pages.
+Have the user submit their username using the page place their salt and the challenge into hidden fields on the password page.

 ## Custom Configuration